 You can still buy Paprykarz in stores, which looks a little bit better if you check ingredients, but I invite you to prepare it yourself at home:)

 One of the first street foods and fast foods in Poland, with origins in communistic 80ties.
-Originally with onion, champignons, cheese and ketchup.
+Zapiekanka – Roasted baguette originally was prepared with onion, champignons, cheese and ketchup.
 My version is with salami, onions and 3 types of cheese.

 In 80-ties in Poland it was very common to celebrate a name day.
 One checked the calendar and if your name was in it, he could come to you without invitation with potted flower and best wishes.
-You needed to be prepared for the day: polish vegetable salad, bigos and aspic were common dishes to put on the table.
+You needed to be prepared for the day: polish vegetable salad, Bigos (Hunters Stew) and Chicken Aspic were common dishes to put on the table.

 This herring salad has few layers of ingredients with herring on the bottom of it, that is why it is usually called Herring under a blanket.
 This is one of my favorite herring dishes for Christmas Eve and Christmas.